 For Her: Tubal Sterilization

 You may get cramping, pain, bleeding, spotting or changes in your monthly period.
 Some women have complications with the coils or even an allergic reaction to them and end up having surgery to remove them.
+If you have concerns, talk to your doctor or nurse about them before having a hysteroscopic sterilization.

-It's more than 99% effective, but not right away.
+The procedure is more than 99% effective, but not right away.
 The scars need time to form, so plan on using backup protection for about 3 months.

 Making a Decision